 Yoga Inversions

 Yoga is a practice that is always challenging us, both on and off the mat.
 One facet of yoga that can be particularly hard to get your head around is yoga inversions.
-Inverted postures require us to to find our balance on our hands or heads, redefining our sense of gravity and challenging us to upgrade our abilities.
+Inverted postures require us to find our balance on our hands or heads, redefining our sense of gravity and challenging us to upgrade our abilities.

 In this essential guide to yoga inversions, we’ll break down the meaning of yoga inversions, benefits, potential risks, and effective inversion yoga poses with important modifications for a safer practice.